ydahal1/ydahal1/jokes.md

-Why are mummys scared of vacation?
-They're afraid to unwind.
+Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.

 [
-Sat Aug 30 00:25:50 UTC 2025
+Sun Aug 31 00:30:08 UTC 2025
  ]